johngao2/EM-hotel-demand/README.md

   - arrival:
     - each col is a (unit, week, day of week, stay_len) tuple, rows can be reduced to just look dates **DONE,**
     - when collapsing the multiindexed cols into numbers, that's used as the product number for trans vec **DONE**
-    - assume the first time a room goes negative 1 that the room capacity is increased by 1 (to account for rm 199 and rm 200) **tabled for now**
   - trans:
     - each product num represents a combination of (unit, week, day of week, stay len tuple) **DONE**
-  - Investigate lambda scaling for nonbusy dates, see if it helps
 - Model:
   - Add lasso regularization to ipopt code. **DONE**
   - Code up VR AIC and RMSE metrics for testing **DONE AIC**

+**Step 3 sprint 3 goals:**
+- Model:
+  - Add L2 reg
+  -

 ## Other notes:
-**Sprint 1 Q&A:**
-- Group arrive dates into weekly?
-If so, how to deal with availability, since it'll be biased down?
-- Is there a better way to deal with intraday stuff?
+**Backlog:**
-  - scale num periods by lambda for sparse dates
+- Scale num periods by lambda for sparse dates, might fix sparsity problem if implementable
-- How will sparsity affect performance?
+- Implement RMSE from Van Ryzin paper
+- add 1 to available rooms everytime avail goes into negatives (should only affect DD room type, of which 2 were added in 2018)
+- debug memory leak in model (see if valgrind helps)
+- find out how to parse csv files with many cols (manually might be only option)
+- try l2 regularization
+  - might be able to make obj closed form again
+- try putting intraday transactions at end of day

+**misc notes**
 - want hessians to have few nonzero values
-- How will abundant availability affect performance?
-  - assume from the first day a value goes negative a room became available
-- Evaluation metric?
-(VR uses AIC and RMSE)
-  - this is fine
+- lasso won't work due to log(x) in objective function

 **Sprint 1 Assumptions:**
 - No longer looking at arrival and depart dates, but just arrival (can be tightened to weekends only, later)
   - This means both trans and avail datasets will focus on arrival time